AndreaVilia/FruitSlice/README.md

 # FruitSlice

-First attempt to link html, css and java script
+First attempt to link html, css and java script.
 Not uploading images and sound.
 Just to show the code